SCULPT for Accessibility

 SCULPT came out of research conducted within Worcestershire County Council.
 It is our answer to educating our workforce to become inclusive digital practitioners when creating documents and content.

-- Read our blog article on Ability Net: Everyone can SCULPT for Accessibility
+- Blog article on Ability Net: Everyone can SCULPT for Accessibility

 - SCULPT appears on page 2 of the JISC Guide: Ensuring continuity of learning during enforced absence currently being used to advise Colleges and Universities during the Coronavirus